 There’s often an assumption that male WNBA fans attend games either with female partners or daughters, but it was great to see the large number of fathers with sons out at the game tonight as well.
 These players aren’t just role models for girls -- honestly if I wanted a son to learn the game of basketball, I’d be more likely to take him to a WNBA game than NBA game.
 That’s a personal choice and really a false dichotomy anyway since they’re played at different times…but you get the point…

-last night was that I’d have at least two more chances to watch two teams I despise compete for a trip to the NBA Finals.
+My logic for skipping the NBA playoffs last night was that I’d have at least two more chances to watch two teams I despise compete for a trip to the NBA Finals.
 I honestly don’t care who wins and every clutch shot Derek Fisher makes just makes me cringe (I’m an authentic Bay Area Laker Hater ever since they traded Eddie Jones back in 1999).
 Now that the Lakers lost, I have three more chances to catch that series.
 Double sweet.